 Despite being argued that the suggested approach is conservative, the present report makes the following design choice for the mobility and competence of the sheet ice:

 Sea ice for FLS DLCs D4 and D7 will be mobile and competent 100% of the time.
+Valid for the entire site.

 6.4.2 Distribution and duration